Skip to main content

 How Does Environment Shape Your Fertility?

 The epigenome is exquisitely sensitive to its surroundings.
 This is a fundamental aspect of its design, allowing an organism to adapt to changing conditions.
-Factors that profoundly impact your overall also leave their signature on the epigenome of your reproductive cells.
+Factors that profoundly impact your overall metabolic health also leave their signature on the epigenome of your reproductive cells.

 Chronic inflammation, insulin resistance, oxidative stress, and nutritional deficiencies can all lead to aberrant epigenetic marking.
 For instance, a diet lacking in essential nutrients like folate, which is critical for DNA methylation, can alter the epigenetic landscape of sperm, potentially affecting fertility and the development of offspring.